-The designated officer for St. Katherine's School is the SENDCo.
+The designated officer for Trinity Academy is the SENDCo.
 Provided that the recommendations are applied in the classroom, the designated officer will make an application for access arrangements to be applied in formal examinations via the Joint Council for Qualifications (JCQ).
 These access arrangements have to be approved by the JCQ before they can be applied in external examinations.